prof-rossetti/southernct-csc-443-201701/notes/computer-networks/notes.md

 --- | --- | ---
 Personal Area Network (PAN) | Two ore more devices in a very limited geographical region, usually within the same room | a bluetooth connection between headphones and mobile phone
 Local Area Network (LAN) | "two or more devices in a limited geographical region, usually within the same building" | a home WiFi network
-Wide Area Network (WAN) | "covers a large geographic region; typically connects multiple LANs" | a university network (e.g. GWireless); the Internet
+Wide Area Network (WAN) | "covers a large geographic region; typically connects multiple LANs" | a university network; the Internet

 The **Internet** is a very very large WAN computer network.
 It is a network of networks.